Designed self-assembly of programmable colloidal atom-electron equivalents: Results

-\paragraph*{Anomalous EE valency dependence.} As shown in Fig.~\ref{fig3}(a,b), approaching the strong binding limit ($\beta \Delta G \to -\infty$), intriguingly, the effective interaction strength between the same type of PAEs, $\beta U_{\rm eff}^{\alpha \alpha}(r^*)$, becomes stronger as the valency of EE $\lambda$ increases, while the effective interaction between different types of PAEs, $\beta U_{\rm eff}^{\alpha\gamma}(r^*)$, shows the opposite dependence.
-To clarify these trends, we plot $\beta U_{\rm eff}^{\alpha\alpha/\alpha\gamma}(r^*)$ as functions of $\lambda$ at the strong binding limit, shown as the black solid and dashed curves in Fig.~\ref{fig4}.
-We note that at this limit, $\bar{n}$ is almost independent of distance, i.e., the number of bridging EEs $Q$ is small enough, and the effective pair interaction $\beta U_{\rm eff}$ mainly depends on $Q$, with $\beta U_{\rm eff} \approx -Q$.
-For the $\alpha\gamma$ interaction, we have the relation ${Q_{ij}}/{m_{ij}^0} = {M_i M_j}/{m_i ^0 m_j^0}$, i.e., $Q_{ij} \sim M_i M_j$, indicating that bridging is a joint event depending on the adsorption on both particles, where adsorption promotes bridging.
+As shown in Fig.~\ref{fig3}(a,b), approaching the strong binding limit ($\beta \Delta G \to -\infty$), intriguingly, the effective interaction strength at contact between the same type of PAEs, $\beta U_{\rm eff}^{\alpha \alpha}(r^*)$, becomes stronger as the valency of EE $\lambda$ increases, while the effective interaction at contact between different types of PAEs, $\beta U_{\rm eff}^{\alpha\gamma}(r^*)$, shows the opposite dependence. \rt{Numerical simulations suggest that the trends also hold in the case when EEs are of finite volume (Fig. S2).} To clarify these trends, we plot $\beta U_{\rm eff}^{\alpha\alpha/\alpha\gamma}(r^*)$ as functions of $\lambda$ at the strong binding limit according to Eqs.~\ref{eq:U_eff} and \ref{eq:fatt_limit}, shown as the black solid and dashed curves in Fig.~\ref{fig4}.
+We note that at this limit, for an isolated PAE $i$, the number of EEs that stay in adsorbed states $M_i$ decreases as EE valency increases since fewer EEs are enough to saturate the receptors on the PAE.
+Moreover, the effective pair interaction in the system mainly depends on $Q$ with $\beta U_{\rm eff} \approx -Q$.
+For the $\alpha\gamma$ interaction, the bridging of EEs is determined by the adsorption on both particles, where adsorption promotes bridging with $Q_{ij} \sim M_i M_j$.
 Therefore, as $\lambda$ increases, both the numbers of EEs in the adsorbed state and bridging state decrease, leading to a weaker effective EE-mediated interaction.
 Differently, for the $\alpha\alpha$ interaction, we have $Q_{ij} \sim -M_i - M_j$, indicating that bridging competes with adsorption.
 Thus, increasing the $\lambda$ decreases the number of EEs in the adsorbed state while increasing the number of EEs in the bridging state, resulting in a stronger effective PAE interaction.
+At finite binding energies, the effect of increasing \(\lambda\) also depends on the types of PAEs involved.
+As shown in Fig.~\ref{fig4}, for \(\alpha\alpha\) interactions, increasing the EE valency leads to stronger interactions that eventually converge, similar to the behavior in the strong binding limit.
+In contrast, the situation is more complex for \(\alpha\gamma\) interactions.
+At relatively weak binding energies (e.g., \(\beta \Delta G = -10\)), increasing \(\lambda\) strengthens the PAE-PAE interaction; at strong binding energies (e.g., \(\beta \Delta G = -14\)), increasing the EE valency weakens the PAE-PAE interaction; and at intermediate binding energies (e.g., \(\beta \Delta G = -12\)), the dependence of the strength of the PAE-PAE interaction on \(\lambda\) is non-monotonic.
+The reason for this behavior is that as the binding energy becomes stronger or the valency becomes larger, receptors on the PAEs are more easily saturated.
+Consequently, the effective interaction \(\beta U_{\mathrm{eff}}^{\alpha\gamma}(r^*)\) more closely approaches that of the strong binding limit.